jwwangchn/NWD/README.md

 ### Training on a single GPU

 The basic usage is as follows (e.g. train Faster R-CNN with NWD).
+Note that the `lr=0.01` in config file needs to be `lr=0.01/4` for training on single GPU.

 ```shell
 python tools/train.py configs/nwd/faster_rcnn_r50_aitod_rpn_nwd.py